 Step three:

-Using parchment paper muffin cups, line a muffin tray, and then transfer the batter to the muffin cups.
+Line a muffin pan with parchment paper muffin cups and then transfer the muffin batter to the muffin cups.

 Step four: